 When family documents are scattered in multiple repositories over many decades, it becomes a scholarly challenge to assess the scope of materials available and to create critical narratives which are complete and

-In The Field brings networking among social scientists into the 21st century.
-Our goal is to create and maintain an interactive website that will enable political scientists – and, ultimately, all social
+In The Field (prototype) brings networking among social scientists into the 21st century.
+Our goal was to create and maintain an interactive website that will enable political scientists – and, ultimately, all

 Created by students in the course “HIS142: Traditional China”, students created digital plaques (imagine an engraved “Golden Plaque” like the Pioneer Plaque that was launched into space by NASA in 1972), and

 Virtual St. George’s will combine the historical precision of a community study across twelve generations (1612-1900) with 3D renderings of the townscape at various key years (1620, 1660, 1700, 1775, 1812, 1865)